icerpc/icerpc-csharp/src/IceRpc.RequestContext/README.md

-# RequestContext Interceptor and Middleware for IceRPC
+# RequestContext interceptor and middleware for IceRPC

 IceRpc.RequestContext provides an [IceRPC][icerpc] interceptor that encodes request context features into request context fields.
 It also provides the corresponding middleware that decodes request context fields into request context